 Diversity Statement

-Family Medicine is committed to advancing efforts towards inclusion and antiracism in all journal-related activities.
+Family Medicine is committed to advancing efforts toward inclusion and antiracism in all journal-related activities.
 We endeavor to take the following actions to eliminate bias and racism in our editorial processes:

-• Collaboration: Our editorial team will work alongside other peer reviewed journals in effort to intentionally critique and update our practices to advance inclusive and antiracist policies.
+- Collaboration: Our editorial team will work alongside other peer reviewed journals in an effort to intentionally critique and update our practices to advance inclusive and antiracist policies.

 Permissions Requests